Mite: Relationship with humans

-Mites are tiny and apart from those that are of economic concern to humans, little studied.
+Mites are tiny, and apart from those that are of economic concern to humans, little studied.
 The majority are beneficial, living in the soil or aqueous environments and assisting in the decomposition of decaying organic material, as part of the carbon cycle.

+Two species live on humans, namely Demodex folliculorum and Demodex brevis; both are frequently referred to as eyelash mites.

 Medical significance

 The majority of mite species are harmless to humans and domestic animals, but a few species can colonize mammals directly, acting as vectors for disease transmission, and causing or contributing to allergenic diseases.
 Mites which colonize human skin are the cause of several types of itchy skin rashes, such as gamasoidosis, rodent mite dermatitis, grain itch, grocer's itch, and scabies; Sarcoptes scabiei is a parasitic mite responsible for scabies, which is one of the three most common skin disorders in children.
-Demodex mites, which are common cause of mange in dogs and other domesticated animals, have also been implicated in the human skin disease rosacea, although the mechanism by which demodex contributes to the disease is unclear.
+Demodex mites, a common cause of mange in dogs and other domesticated animals, have also been implicated in the human skin disease rosacea; although the mechanism by which demodex contributes to the disease is unclear.
 Ticks are well known for carrying diseases, such as Lyme disease and Rocky Mountain spotted fever.

 Chiggers are known primarily for their itchy bite, but they can also spread disease in some limited circumstances, such as scrub typhus.
 The house-mouse mite is the only known vector of the disease rickettsialpox.
 House dust mites, found in warm and humid places such as beds, cause several forms of allergic diseases, including hay fever, asthma and eczema, and are known to aggravate atopic dermatitis.

 Among domestic animals, sheep are affected by the mite Psoroptes ovis which lives on the skin, causing hypersensitivity and inflammation.
 Hay mites are a suspected reservoir for scrapie, a prion disease of sheep.

 In beekeeping

 The mite Varroa destructor is a serious pest of honey bees, contributing to colony collapse disorder in commercial hives.
 This organism is an obligate external parasite, able to reproduce only in bee colonies.
 It directly weakens its host by sucking up the bee's fat, and can spread RNA viruses including deformed wing virus.
 Heavy infestation causes the death of a colony, generally over the winter.
-Since 2006, over 10 million beehives have been lost.
+Since 2006, more than 10 million beehives have been lost.